3nr1c/structure/README.md

 # Structure

-Structure provides a set of classes to check the data type and format of your variables.
+**Structure** provides a set of classes to check the data type and format of your variables.

+## License

+**Structure** is provided under the [MIT License](https://raw.githubusercontent.com/3nr1c/structure/master/LICENSE).

 # Introduction

-If you ever had to check the structure of some variable (maybe it's an array that must have certain keys and value types), or an integer that must be within a certain range), you probably have written some code like this:
+Have you ever had to check the structure of some variable? (maybe it's an array that must have certain keys and value types, or an integer that must be within a certain range).
+If so, you probably have written some code like this:

 ```php
 if (!is_array($c)) {